Earlier this month, we took some time out and spent a few days in Vienna.

 There’s a photo booth, a pinball machine, a see-saw table (that Jan kept trying to balance out with some magazines) and so much more.

 It has such attention to detail and so many fun elements!

 As you’d expect, the rooms are fabulous, too.

-The attention to detail is is what really makes the hotel feel special.
+The attention to detail is what really makes the hotel feel special.
 The 25hours hotel Vienna is definitely in a category of its own in terms of personality, style and fun.

-There are clowns everywhere (which is way less scary than it sounds – even for someone that watched “IT” age 8!) and there are so many loving details that it’s impossible to mention them all.
+There are clowns everywhere (which is way less scary than it sounds – even for someone that watched “IT” at age 8!) and there are so many loving details that it’s impossible to mention them all.

 From the artwork on the walls to the little accessories dotted around the room.
 I mean, seriously, have you ever seen a TV stand quite like it?!